BilalNaseer7773/Stock-Trading-Game/ReadMe.md

 Overview

-Welcome to our stock trading game project!
+Welcome to my stock trading game project!
 This application allows users to experience the excitement and challenges of stock trading in a simulated environment.
 By integrating real-time data from the New York Stock Exchange (NYSE), users can make virtual investments, manage their portfolio, and track market trends.

 Features